29 Fourth of July Desserts (Even If You’re Not a “Baker”)

 13) Pretzel Salad

-Although it may seem peculiar, the name of this dessert is especially liked at social gatherings.
-A layer of gelatin with strawberries, cream cheese, and a salty pretzel crust.
-Adding blueberries to the top complements the theming. {{883}} This is the kind of food that you might immediately think people would say ‘I don’t even like this’ to then go on to get a second helping.
+It may sound strange, but this dessert’s name is a hit at the social event.
+It has a layer of gelatin with strawberries, cream cheese, and a pretzel crust.
+Blueberries on the top add to the theme. {{883}} This is the kind of food that people might say, ‘I don’t even like this’ and then go on to get a second helping.

 14) Red, White & Blue Treats